gravitational/careers/challenges/cloud/sre.md

 Before writing the actual code, create a brief design document in markdown in Github and share with the team.

-This document should cover at least: design approach, trade-offs, scope, proposed API, resiliency, scalability and deployment considerations.

-Please avoid writing an overly detailed design document.
-Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.

 Split your code submission using pull requests and give the team an opportunity to review the PRs.
 A good "rule of thumb" to follow is that the final PR submission is a formality adding a small feature set - it means that the team